libraries-fi/kirkanta-api/doc/upgrading.md

 Library can be considered as a supertype of the more generic service point.
 (To be elaborated more.)

 ## Translations in documents
-Whereas the older APIs returned fields for every language supported by the system, form now on only those languages will be returned for which a translation exists.
+Whereas the older APIs returned fields for every language supported by the system, from now on only those languages will be returned for which a translation exists.
 This means that different documents (libraries etc.) might contain different sets of languages.